top of page

 Salesforce Einstein Analytics

 At Lighter Capital, we’re betting big on Salesforce AppExchange partners, which is why we’ve set aside a $25M fund specifically to support and grow this amazing ecosystem.
-Salesforce partners that receive Lighter funding have been able to grow monthly revenue 45% within four months and grow total revenue 100% over 24 months.
+Salesforce partners that received Lighter financing were able to grow monthly revenue 45% within four months and grow total revenue 100% over 24 months.

 bottom of page